aegrey/json-api-wp-theme/README.md

 Error message can be changed in the theme customization.

 Easily customizable for a developer to add additional objects in the index.php file, or add custom theme fields in functions.

+ JSON API Display is distributed under the terms of the GNU GPL https://www.gnu.org/licenses/gpl.html